obmarg/cynic/CONTRIBUTING.md

 ## Getting Help

 If you have any questions about how to do anything or otherwise need help, please just ask.
 You can do this by:

-1. [Joining the discord server][Discord]
+1. Joining the IRC server (see the [README] for instructions)
 2. [Asking in Discussions][Discussions]

 ## Coding Guidelines